kingstonduy/WebApplication/HW4/README.md

 line 16 to change your host, username add password

 ### Prepare DATA in mysql workbench
-use the attached database in folder DATA_SET to create database name the database student_manager.
-Otherwise it will bug as shiet
+create database name= "student_manager" (without quotes ). use the attached sql queries in folder DATA_SET to create necessary tables.
+Remember to use the same name otherwise it will bug as shiet

 ###  Ressolve conflict